21st-centuryman/portfolio/README.md

 ## What are your next step to improve it?
 1. Implement the code in web assembly and rust using leptos.
 (A rust implementation of solid JS, to put it simply)
+2. Add github actions to the project.
-2. Implement tailwind css into the css styling.
+3. Implement tailwind css into the css styling.
 This is something that might be removed later.

 ## Please note:
 Each improvement have their own branch.